Birth of a Rock and Roll Child

 If I was Le Général at the Lycée, back home I saw myself as the leader of the kids whose houses backed onto the dirty alley that ran parallel to our side of the Esmond Road in those days but has almost certainly vanished by now.

 One fateful day I crossed the road to announce a feud with the kids of the clean alley, so-called because unlike ours it was concreted over rather than being just a dirt track.
 It was to cost me dear.
 Soon after the feud had thawed I went over to pal around with some of the clean alley kids who I now saw as my allies, but there must have still been some bad blood because before long a scrap was under way and I was getting the worst of it.
 Finally I agreed to leave, and as I shamefully cycled off my bike squeaked all the way home in unison with great heaving sobs.

 It was based on an autobiographical story about my childhood written in about 1977, as was much of the material above as of the wolf cub section.
-I versified it in the winter of ’06, before publishing it a little later at the Blogster website.
-It depicts my first meeting with this soft-centred rough in about 1965 or ’66.
+I versified it in the winter of ’06, publishing it at the Blogster website on February the 15th.
+It depicts my first meeting in the dirty alley with this soft-centred rough in the dirty alley possibly in about 1965 or ’66.

 When he made

 speechless and motionless.

 he was very affable with us…

 He was so happy